h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/cluster_size_constraints.rst

 * 40 000 rows, 5 features  ~ 2h 13m 31s
 * 50 000 rows, 5 features  ~ 4h  4m 18s

+**The sum of constraints is smaller the time is faster - it uses MCF calculation until all constraints are satisfied then use standard K-means.**

 Related Parameters
 ~~~~~~~~~~~~~~~~~~